Responding to my comments in Mac

 Thanks for any additional information.

-fast enough to support 802.11g, so there's no chance you'll ever
+enough to support 802.11g, so there's no chance you'll ever see Apple

-see Apple produce an AirPort Extreme card for it.
-And, because the
+produce an AirPort Extreme card for it.
+And, because the card was

-card was unique to Macs, you'll probably never see anyone else do
+unique to Macs, you'll probably never see anyone else do it

-the IEEE went for a "truth in specification" policy of calling it
+IEEE went for a "truth in specification" policy of calling it a 20 Mbps

-a 20 Mbps protocol, since that's the data rate users can expect in
+protocol, since that's the data rate users can expect in the real

-the real world.
-That compares with about 5 Mbps for AirPort (which
+world.
+That compares with about 5 Mbps for AirPort (which uses the

-for Internet access, there's not much reason to go with 802.11g
+Internet access, there's not much reason to go with 802.11g wireless.

-wireless.
-However, if you're working on a local network, you will
+However, if you're working on a local network, you will benefit from

-benefit from the greater speed of G Wireless when moving files
+the greater speed of G Wireless when moving files between

-but you can add a wireless access point that connects via ethernet
+you can add a wireless access point that connects via ethernet for

 On a related note, Belkin announced last week that they have no

-despite the fact that they had previously promised such drivers
+the fact that they had previously promised such drivers for both

 Dan Knight has been publishing Low